Educational and Fun- A ghost tour with a teenage boy

 We then went to the Witch History Museum.
 It was less interactive than the Witch Dungeon Museum, but I preferred this tour as I felt I learned more.
 Be sure to read the signs with all the facts in the waiting room.
 They were very informative.
 Tours start every half hour.

 My son loved learning more about the witches.
 He learned what lore was true and about the origins of our holidays.
 We did this at the Salem Witch Village.
 Our guide, Michael, did a great job educating us and keeping us entertained.
 The Witch History Museum is on an alley way with many other witch-themed attractions and haunted houses.

 On the Heritage Trail across from the House of the Seven Gables is the US’ oldest candy shop, Ye Olde Pepper Candy Companie.
 It contains some interesting early candy making machines as well as most types of candy for sale.

 The House of the Seven Gables

 Salem’s Sinister Stories Ghost Tour

 By far our favorite part of our day was our 5 o’clock ghost tour with Kenneth of Sinister Stories of Salem.
 He is an interesting gentleman.
-He has a long history in Salem, is a Quaker, very soft-spoken and a born storyteller.
-He wears a microphone, so don’t worry about hearing him.
-He walked through town, sometimes breaking out in mournful song, often stopping to tell ghost stories related to the town’s histories.
+He has a long history in Salem.
+Kenneth is a Quaker, very soft-spoken and a born storyteller.
+To be sure that you can hear him, he wears a microphone.
+He walked through town, sometimes breaking out in mournful song or stopping to tell ghost stories related to the town’s histories.
 His information was both historical and supernatural.
-His 90-minute tour went well over two hours and my son and I were never bored.
-He told us that in December he does a different tour regarding St. Nicholas lore that I am interested to go back for.
+The 90-minute tour went well over two hours and my son and I were never bored.
+In December he does a different tour regarding St. Nicholas lore that I am interested to go back for.